2021 Moroccan general election: Results

 Turnout rose sharply from 43% in 2016 to 50% in 2021, the highest since the 2002 elections.

+This increase in voter turnout can be explained by the simultaneous holding of three elections (legislative, municipal, and regional).
+European Union election observers mention in their report “certain allegations of widespread vote-buying” and note that “this figure [50% voter turnout] represents only half of the people registered on the electoral roll, rather than the total number of people entitled to vote.”

 The elections were won by the National Rally of Independents (RNI), led by Aziz Akhannouch, which won 102 seats, gaining 65.
 It was followed by the Authenticity and Modernity Party (PAM), which won 87 seats, losing 15.
 In third place, the Istiqlal Party won 81, gaining 35 seats.
 The Socialist Union of Popular Forces (USFP) won 34; the Popular Movement (MP), 28; the Party of Progress and Socialism (PPS), 22; the Constitutional Union (UC), 18; the Democratic and Social Movement (MDS), 5; the Front of Democratic Forces (FFD), 3 and the Alliance of the Left Federation (FGD), 1.
 The historic defeat of the Justice and Development Party (PJD) led the ruling party to win only 13 seats, thus losing 112, more than 90% of its seats and placing it in eighth place after winning the three previous elections.
 Saadeddine Othmani also failed to win re-election in his constituency of Rabat.
 Two new parties entered: FFD with 3 deputies and PSU with one.
 The PUD and the PSGV lost one seat each, thus remaining outside the House of Representatives.

 At the request of the Moroccan authorities, the Congress of Local and Regional Authorities of the Council of Europe deployed four groups of congress observers in and around Rabat and Casablanca to make an electoral assessment between 7 and 9 September.
 A total of 4,500 observers were accredited, 70 of which were international and 14 of which were NGOs.